Rankin47/Rankin47.github.io/_posts/2026-01-08-why-manga-visuals.md

 ---
 layout: default
-title: "Why Manga Excels at Visual Storytelling"
+title: "Baby Steps Blog Post"
 ---

 Welcome to my first ever post!
 As a little celebration and to set some ground work I thought I'd